The Difference Between Open Peril Coverage and Named Peril Coverage

-Megan Simonsen | Jun 8, 2022
+The Lane Law Firm | Jun 8, 2022

 Sadly, during our time defending property owners, we’ve met numerous homeowners who after having their insurance policy for some time, suffer damage, and file a claim to get the money for repairs, only to realize their insurance company won't pay out their claim because the policy does not cover their damaged or destroyed property.
-How is that possible?

-Open Peril vs. Named Peril Insurance Policies
+Open Peril Coverage vs. Named Peril Coverage

 The biggest difference between open and named peril insurance policies is what is covered in the policy.